Green Glue Compound Five Gallon Pail

 Green Glue Compound is most often applied from pails instead of tubes in larger projects covering more than 700 square feet of surface for faster application and lower cost per square foot.
-We strongly recommend the use our Green Glue Dispensing Gun when applying from pails for accurate and easy application.
+We strongly recommend the use our Green Glue Dispensing Gun when applying from the Green Glue 5 gallon pail for accurate and easy application.
 The cost for Green Glue Compound in pails is about 20 cents per square foot less than in tubes, assuming the project square footage divides well with the pails.

 To learn more about how damping products work, read our article Concept of Damping.